 Federal Work Study (FWS) is a program designed to provide college students who are in need of financial assistance a chance to earn money while pursuing their degree.
 FWS provides part-time jobs for undergraduate and graduate students on and off-campus.
-JobX can help you find a job that fits your schedule and is just minutes from your classes.
+Workday can help you find a job that fits your schedule and is just minutes from your classes.

 What are the benefits to the Federal Work Study program?